MSLNZ/Quantity-Value/docs/examples.rst

 Simple kinematics
 =================

 When using the package, the first task is to select a set of base dimensions.
-This basis is immutable after definition.

 For instance, the basis :math:`LT` (distance and duration) may be used for a straight-line kinematics problems.
 Other kinds of quantity are then declared in terms of this basis, for example the dimensions of speed are :math:`LT^{-1}`.